linkingliang/gitskills/README.md

 # gitskills
-Creating a new branch is quitk.
+Creating a new branch is quitk AND simple.